There's second-six advocacy on offer at this commercial set with a banking pedigree.

 - Method of application Pupillage Gateway; CV with detailed breakdown of examination results and covering letter explaining why 3VB (mini-pupillage)

-- Pupillages pa up to three of 12 months
+- Pupillages pa up to four of 12 months

 - Required degree grade High 2:1/First